MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-isolation-security.md

   > Note: Prior to Windows Server, version 1709 and Windows 10 Fall Creators Update, the default *inbound* rule was DENY all.
 Users running these older releases can create inbound ALLOW rules using ``docker run -p`` (port forwarding)

-### Hyper-V containers
+### Hyper-V isolated containers
-Hyper-V containers have their own isolated kernel and hence run their own instance of Windows Firewall with the following configuration:
+Hyper-V isolated containers have their own isolated kernel and hence run their own instance of Windows Firewall with the following configuration:
   * Default ALLOW ALL in both Windows Firewall (running in the utility VM) and VFP